Bob's Discount Furniture

-Bob's Discount Furniture is an American furniture store chain headquartered in Manchester, Connecticut.
-The company opened its first store in 1991 in Newington, Connecticut and is ranked 12th in sales among United States furniture stores according to Furniture Today's list of Top 100 Furniture Stores.
-As of August 2025, the company has 206 stores in 24 US states, primarily in the Northeast, Mid-Atlantic, Midwest, and West Coast regions.
+Bob's Discount Furniture, Inc. is an American furniture store chain headquartered in Manchester, Connecticut.
+The company opened its first store in 1991 in Newington, Connecticut and is ranked 7th in sales among United States furniture stores according to Furniture Today's list of Top 100 Furniture Stores.
+As of January 2026, the company has over 200 stores in 26 US states, primarily in the Northeast, Mid-Atlantic, Midwest, Southeastern, and West Coast regions.

 History

 After the future company's co-founder, Bob Kaufman, was injured in a 1976 motorcycle accident, he discovered the benefits of a waterbed for recuperation.
 This led him to become involved in waterbed sales and, during the 1980s, he rented space in 24 New England stores to sell them.
 When waterbed sales dwindled by 1990, Kaufman partnered with Gene Rosenberg who owned Wholesale Furniture, one of the stores where Kaufman had rented space.

 Together Kaufman and Rosenberg co-founded Bob's Discount Furniture with Rosenberg owning two-thirds of the company and Kaufman one-third.
 Rosenberg acquired a building in Newington, Connecticut, previously owned by a furniture company which had gone bankrupt, and re-opened it in 1991 as the first Bob's Discount Furniture store.

 Through the 1990s, the company added additional locations, often acquiring buildings that had been vacated by tenants bankrupted during the early 1990s US recession.
 By 1997, it had a dozen stores in Connecticut and two in western Massachusetts.
 Its ability to grow during its early years in spite of unfavorable economic conditions has been partially attributed to the extensive use of commercials.

 In early 2005, the investment firm Saunders Karp & Megrue acquired 70 percent ownership of Bob's Discount Furniture.
 Subsequently, Saunders Karp & Megrue was acquired by Apax Partners Worldwide in March 2005.
 In November 2006, Ted English, former president and CEO of TJX Companies, became the CEO of Bob's Discount Furniture, replacing Stan Adelstein, who became chairman.
 Adelstein retired in April 2013, and English took over as chairman.
 In late 2006, the company expanded into Rhode Island, New Jersey, and New York followed by an expansion further south into Maryland and Virginia.

 In Q1 of 2014, Bob's Discount Furniture was acquired by Bain Capital, though its current management team continued to own a significant stake in the company.
 In 2016, Michael Skirvin was promoted from president and COO to president and CEO, replacing English who remained with the company as executive chairman.
 In June 2020, Skirvin retired and English became interim CEO.
 In October 2020 the position was permanently filled by William Barton, formerly of California Closets.

+The company's founder, Robert "Bob" Kaufman leases store locations to the company.
+Mr. Kaufman resigned from the Board of Directors on December 1, 2025.